 MWiB President 2017-2019

-God moves in mysterious ways and the early ending of my career opened up new and exciting opportunities.
-I now had the time to take a more active in my local church in Nantwich and subsequently trained to become a local preacher.
+God moves in mysterious ways and the early ending of my career in the Health service in 1999, because of carer needs at home, opened up new and exciting opportunities.
+I had the time to take a more active in my local church in Nantwich and subsequently trained to become a local preacher.

-In the intervening years, following my late husband’s death, I worked as a volunteer with the children of Fazenda Betel, Goias, Brazil and ‘Maos Que Criam’ a project working with a community who survived by scrounging off a rubbish tip in the Amazon region.
-These experiences gave me new insights and a ‘heart for justice’.
+My experiences in Brazil had given me a new ‘heart for justice’.
 My eyes were opened as never before, to inequality, poverty, child exploitation and human suffering.
-Micah 6: 8 speaks loudly to me of our Christian responsibility to act justly, love mercy and walk humbly with God.
+Micah 6: 8 speaks loudly to me of my Christian responsibility to act justly, love mercy and walk humbly with God.

 In 2011, I was privileged to serve as the President of the Chester and Stoke on Trent District of the newly launched Methodist Women in Britain movement and also as the District Forum Representative.
 This new movement encompassed Network and the British Unit of the World Federation of Methodist and Uniting Church Women.
 As Forum member I served on the Dalit Solidarity Campaign Taskgroup and was pleased to have the opportunity to share in the hosting of our Indian visitors Meena and Priya in May 2016.

 Having served as Vice-President of MWiB in 2016/17 I am now honoured to serve as President, working alongside others with a heart for mission, social justice and a longing to walk in the way of Christ, sharing our faith as we journey together.